marialysyuk/External_Adaptive_Retrieval/README.md

 In the folder external features are collected notebooks with the code for their parsing.

 * Graph features.
 First, run BELA.ipynb to find IDs of the entities from Wikidata KG.
 Then, with Graph_popularity.ipynb collect number of triples for where this entity is either the subject or an object with SPARQL queries.
-Collect six features as a consequence:
+Collect 6 features:
   'graph_subj_mean',
     'graph_subj_min',
     'graph_subj_max',